-Creating and managing long-term arrangements to promote your online services on third-party websites or through email communications.
+Online partnerships refers to the creation and management of long-term arrangements to promote your online services on third-party websites or through email.
 Different forms of partnerships include link building, affiliate marketing, aggregators such as price comparison sites, online sponsorship and co-branding.

 Partnerships are an important part of today’s marketing mix.
 The same is true online.
 Resources must be devoted to managing your online partners.
 Many large organisations have specific staff to manage these relationships.
 In smaller organisations partnership management is often neglected, which is a missed opportunity.
 These are three types of online partnerships which need to be managed: link building, affiliate marketing and online sponsorship.
 All should be involved in structured approach to managing links through to a site.
 The main and most important from all partnership marketing for transactional e-commerce sites is affiliate marketing.
 Other forms of digital marketing communications, which are often free in terms of visitors generated, can also be considered as partner marketing, for example online PR, link-building and use of Web 2.0 syndication.

-Affiliate marketing divides markers and agencies as its value.
 The discussion revolves around the value of affiliate marketing in generating incremental sales.
-There is no doubt that affiliates can generate more sales at a controlled cost, the question is whether these sales would have occurred anyway if a brand is well know.
+It can generate more sales at a controlled cost, however, the question is: whether these sales would have occurred anyway if a brand is well know.
 For example: Amazon has an affiliate programme but it could be argued that its brand is so well know and it has such a large customer base that it would receive sales anyway.
 However, Amazon has run its programme for over ten years and although it has reduced commissions, it is still running and is used to promote new product offerings such as music downloads.

 Ryan and Whiteman (2000) define online sponsorship as: